microsoft/vscode-docs/docs/extensionAPI/vscode-api-commands.md

 TOCTitle: API complex commands
 PageTitle: Visual Studio Code Commands API Reference
 DateApproved: 12/18/2015
-MetaDescription: Visual Studio Code extensions (plug-ins) Commands API Reference.
+MetaDescription: Visual Studio Code extensions (plug-ins) complex commands API Reference.
 ---

-# API Commands
+# Complex Commands API

 This document lists a set of complex commands that we consider stable.
 They are called complex commands because they require parameters and often return a value.
 You can use the commands in conjunction with the `executeCommand` API.